LateBox/latebox/README.md

 - [Backend Repository](https://github.com/LateBox/backend)

 # WEEK of 31th January

+Team decided to start looking for clients abroad as well as in Canada.

 Team Discussed again the technological stack and thought we'd better go with the following: